LSSTDESC/gcr-catalogs/Configuration.md

 use the files or the Data Registry as the source of this metadata.
 By default GCRCatalogs will use the site to determine a value, currently "dataregistry" when the site is "nersc" and "files" otherwise.
-One may override this value by
+One may override this value by using either of the following methods:

 - setting the environment variable `GCR_CONFIG_SOURCE` to the desired value before using GCRCatalogs